A Short History of Phoenix, Arizona

 Phoenix is now a city that’s nothing short of fantastic and deserves its stellar reputation.

-Today, the population is over 4.7 million.
+Today, the population is over 4.8 million.
 It is the United States’ fifth-largest city, covering over 520 square miles.
-Yet, as we look to the future, we see Phoenix only continues to grow as many people see it as a fantastic place to call home.
+Yet, as we look to the future, we see Phoenix continuing to grow as many people prefer it as a place to call home.

 10 things to do in Scottsdale, Phoenix, and Tempe »